barrett370/Notes/Y3/Neural-Computation/source/Neural-Comp-Lecture9.md

 Hypothesis:

-> Neural Networks generalise from the training data, i.e. by learning the inherent structure in the data
+> Neural Networks generalise from the training data, i.e. by learning the inherent structure in the data.

 Test of Hypothesis: removing structure should reduce network performance